Dental technicians create and repair devices for the treatment, replacement and protection of damaged, badly positioned or missing teeth.

 "People are conscious of their teeth and how they look, so a tooth broken off a denture can be absolute panic for some people."

-Learning to listen to patients an important part of the job
+Getting to know patients part of the job

-Working with patients is another aspect of the job Graham enjoys.
+Working with patients is an aspect of the job Graham enjoys.
 “You learn a lot about people because patients will often tell you their life history in a half-hour appointment.

 "The best story I've ever heard is the one about the scrub cutter who took his teeth out to eat his lunch.
 He put them down on a log and a weka came up beside him and grabbed his teeth and ran off into the bush!"